anderson-aristotle/git/README.md

 area.

-Now that our file is staged let's commit our file by typing `git commit`, Atom should open. **Do Not Use `git commit -m <message>`**
+Now that our file is staged let's commit our file by typing `git commit`, Atom should open.
+You may have seen `git commit -m <commit message>` used to commit with an inline commit message.
+In most cases, we prefer to use `git commit`, which allows us to write a longer and more meaningful commit message.

-When you use -m to create an inline commit you are doing yourself and others a disservice.
-Your commit will be inherently poor due to the short nature of inline commits, and the lack of a body description to it.
-This is surely a sign of a poor developer and one that does not respect his or her teammate's time.
+When you use -m to create an inline commit you are only able to leave a small amount of information with your commit.
+This can potentially lead to poor understandably of your commit due to the short nature of inline commits, and the lack of a body description to it.

 ## Lab: Crafting A Commit